 The domestic garden was a notable English middle-class interest in the 19th century.
 For some genteel settlers, especially women (such as the writer Lady Barker), the establishment of civilisation in the wilderness was represented by a flourishing English garden.
 Trees such as oaks and beeches, and flowers such as roses or daffodils, were planted in part as memories of home.
 Gardening continues to be one of New Zealanders’ most popular pastimes.

 In the first Parliament, English members of the House of Representatives pressed for, and in 1856 gained, responsible self-government.
-This paved the way for the establishment of a prime minister and cabinet bound by the principle of collective responsibility, and accountable to Parliament.
+This paved the way for the establishment of a premier (prime minister) and cabinet bound by the principle of collective responsibility, and accountable to Parliament.

 New Zealand’s civil service, though structured differently, was also based on the English model, including the office of permanent secretary.
 The concept of a loyal parliamentary opposition is similarly of English origin.
-Even for its local and territorial authorities, New Zealand looked to English models of counties and boroughs.
+New Zealand also looked to English models of counties and boroughs for its local and territorial authorities.

 Although New Zealand’s early settlers included many immigrants from Scotland (which had its own legal system), it was English law that was adopted and which profoundly influenced the development of the New Zealand legal system.
 In the 19th century the New Zealand Parliament frequently duplicated or adapted English statute law or followed British initiatives.
 For example, the English Acts Act 1854 adopted 19 English statutes, the Trade Union Act 1878 was based on British precedents, changes in divorce law followed British reforms, and the Criminal Code Act 1893 was based on earlier English efforts to codify criminal law.